Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

         ![alt text](images/wxo_agent1.png)
         ![alt text](images/wxo_agent2.png)
      3. Navigate to the Agent Builder tab.
-     3. Give your agent a name. `Network Satus Agent`
+     3. Give your agent a name. `Network Status Agent`
         - If you're in a shared WXO instance remember to make your name is unique.
      4. Add a description for your agent.
          - [Writing Descriptions](https://developer.watson-orchestrate.ibm.com/getting_started/guidelines#writing-descriptions-for-agents): It is necessary to provide well-crafted descriptions for your agents.
 These descriptions are used by supervisor agents to determine how to route user requests.
 It helps the agent decide when to consume this agent as a collaborator when it is added to the agent’s collaborator list.